alpacahq/user-docs/content/orders/_index.md

 ## Order Lifecycle
 An order executed through Alpaca can experience several status changes during its lifecycle.
-These most common statuses are described in detail below:
+The most common statuses are described in detail below:

 - `new`<br>
    The order has been received by Alpaca, and routed to exchanges for execution.